lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	The default Results view with "Tri-view".

 2.1.
-In the upper right corner, click "Bi-view Tables" to show only either the active chart or the sky coverage map (switching between the two by clicking the tap "Active Chart"/"Coverage") in the right along with the table in the left of the screen.
+To change the layout displayed on the screen, click the hamburger icon at the top left, scroll down to 'Results Layout', and click the double arrow to get a selection of layouts for the result.
+For this step in this tutorial, select 'Tables/Coverage Charts" option.
+Toggle between "Active Chart" and "Coverage".

 **Notice:** The objects retrieved *do not* fill in the search area (a 1 degree radius) in the default active chart of "coord_ra" versus "coord_dec".
-This is because a row limit of 10000 objects was applied, and the data is partitioned into files by sky coordinate.
+This is because a row limit of 10,000 objects was applied, and the data is partitioned into files by sky coordinate.
-The query accessed these files until 10000 objects were found (i.e., the query *does not* find *all objects* that satisfy the query parameters and then choose 10000 random objects to return).
+The query accessed these files until 10,000 objects were found (i.e., the query *does not* find *all objects* that satisfy the query parameters and then choose 10,000 random objects to return).

 .. figure:: /_static/portal_tut01_step02b.png
 	:name: portal_tut01_step02b